MOThompson247/Data-Analytics-Portfolio/Correlation Test Project/README.md

 ## Project Highlights
 - Utilizes the Pearson correlation test for statistical significance evaluation.
 - Employs visualizations such as heatmaps, bar charts, and regression plots.
-- Criteria for success include statistical evidence, concise visualizations, and a detailed report (video presentation).
+- Criteria for success include statistical evidence, concise visualizations, and a detailed report.

 ## Project Objectives and Deliverables
 1. **Objective:** Import and cleanse the dataset.